 7. Are email addresses opt-in?

-The same Regulations say you can only email individuals who have specifically consented to receive marketing messages from you - although there's an exception made for your own previous customers.
+The same Privacy and Electronic Communications Regulations also say you can only email individuals who have specifically consented to receive marketing messages from you - although there's an exception made for your own previous customers.

 8. What is the buying history of customers?